aswanthnarayan/Brocamp/Week 5/MongoDb.md

 - **Temporary Data:** Clean up temporary or cache data that is no longer needed.

 ### Geospatial Index

 MongoDB provides robust support for geospatial data and queries, allowing you to store and query data that represents locations on the Earth.
 This is particularly useful for applications involving location-based services, mapping, and geographical data analysis

 #### Types of Geospatial Indexes

 MongoDB offers two types of geospatial indexes:

-##### 1. **2dsphere Index:**
+1. **2dsphere Index:**

 **Purpose:** Supports queries that calculate geometries on an Earth-like sphere, such as points, lines, and polygons.
-It's the most commonly used geospatial index and is suitable for data represented in GeoJSON format.
+It's the most commonly used geospatial index and is suitable for data represented in `GeoJSON` format.

 **Data Types:** Supports GeoJSON objects (Point, LineString, Polygon, etc.) and legacy coordinate pairs (latitude, longitude).